-The second part of the module occurs during the eyewall penetration of what is believed to be the strongest part of the eyewall.
-During the penetration, up to eight dropwindsondes will be released as fast as possible to try to obtain kinematic and thermodynamic observations in a single small-scale vortex.
-The dropwindsonde releases should be spaced as close together as possible.
+Aircraft Pattern/Module Descriptions (see Flight Pattern document for more detailed information): This module occurs during the eyewall penetration.
+During the penetration, up to eight dropwindsondes will be released across the radius of maximum wind speed to try to obtain kinematic and thermodynamic observations in a single small-scale feature.
+Depending on the characteristics and width of the eyewall, the instruments may be released nearly simultaneously or up to 30 s from each other.
 The goal is to have the second-outermost dropwindsonde to be coincident with the flight-level radius of maximum wind speed, and the second-innermost dropwindsonde to be coincident with the surface radius of maximum wind speed.

 Links to Other Mature Stage Experiments/Modules: This can be coordinated with any other mature-stage experiment or module.
+The multi-sonde sequence in the eyewall is the same as that in the Multi-Lidar Observations of Tropical Cyclone Inflow module.

-Analysis Strategy: The data will be examined to look for meso- or miso-scale vortices at the eye-eyewall interface and characterize their structure.
-Analyses with an advanced data assimilation system will also be conducted when one becomes available.
+Analysis Strategy: The data will be examined to look for individual meso- or miso-scale features at the eye-eyewall interface and characterize their structure and for other evidence of eye-eyewall mixing.
+Analyses with an advanced data assimilation system may also be conducted when one becomes available.